DAFs in Focus: DAFs Are Active Grantmaking Vehicles

 DAFs also step up in times of social need.
 In the first half of 2020 grantmaking from DAF donors increased by about 30% by dollar value, totaling $8.3 billion delivered to charities, and 37% by volume, with 1.2 million grants.

 Of course, greenhouses require careful tending.
 Most DAF sponsoring organizations have institutional policies in place that ensure active grantmaking.
-At NPT, only about three percent of DAF accounts fail to make at least one grant every three years.
+At NPT, less than 1% of DAF accounts fail to make at least one grant every three years.
 NPT contacts the donors to such DAF accounts and prompts them to initiate a grant recommendation.

 DAF donors have proven that they are active philanthropists, putting their DAFs to work through grantmaking for charitable purposes every day while also allowing funds to grow for future use.